Accelerate Manufacturing Conference 2025

 Condabri Beef

 Panel Moderator | Is the Chief Operating Officer at Condabri Beef, a leading family owned and operated company which has an integrated model that includes a 32000SCU feedlot, backgrounding, dryland and pivot irrigation farming and a logistical fleet of over 8 trucks.
-With over 16 years of experience in the feedlot industry, Amanda has built a career centred around operational excellence and driving performance improvements across the supply chain, focusing predominantly on lot feeding that consistently delivers exceptional results, high retention and morale and balancing operational demands with long-term strategic goals.
+With over 16 years of experience in the feedlot industry, Amanda has built a career centered around operational excellence and driving performance improvements across the supply chain, focusing predominantly on lot feeding that consistently delivers exceptional results, high retention and morale and balancing operational demands with long-term strategic goals.

 April Cavanagh